Adrien Proust

+Biography

-He studied medicine in Paris, where in 1862 he obtained his medical doctorate.
+He studied medicine in Paris where obtained his medical doctorate in 1862.
 Beginning in 1863 he worked as chef de clinique, and in 1866 earned his agrégation with the thesis Des différentes formes de ramollissement du cerveau (On different forms of softening of the brain).
-In 1869 he was sent on a mission to Russia and Persia in order to conduct cholera research – a journey in which he also visited Athens, Constantinople, Messina and several locations in Germany.
+In 1869, he was sent on a mission to Russia and Persia in order to conduct cholera research – a journey in which he also visited Athens, Constantinople, Messina and several locations in Germany.

 He was a professor of hygiene at the faculty of medicine in Paris, and chief physician at the Hôtel-Dieu de Paris.
 He was a member of the Comité d'Hygiène publique de France and of the Académie de médecine (from 1879), serving as its secretary from 1883 to 1888.

 In 1888, Adrien Proust, believing like many doctors of his day that masturbation may lead to homosexuality, sent his son Marcel to a brothel with 10 francs.
 Marcel would relate the awkward experience of what occurred there in a letter to his grandfather.

+Legacy

 Adrien Proust is mentioned in Love in the Time of Cholera, a 1985 novel by Gabriel García Márquez.